pulp/pulp_deb/docs/index.rst

 See :ref:`workflows <workflows>` for detailed usage examples.
 See the :ref:`REST API <rest_api>` documentation for an exhaustive feature reference.

+The examples in this documentation show examples in two formats: the `httpie` HTTP queries you would make to call the REST API itself, and (where implemented) a corresponding `pulp_cli_deb` pulp CLI equivalent.
+To read more about the `pulp_cli_deb` command line plugin, read :ref:`pulp CLI plugin <pulp_cli_deb>`.

 The most important places relating to this project:

 * The `Pulp project`_ homepage.